Ken104-web/movie-challenge/README.md

 # Movie Ticket Booking System

-This is a simple movie ticket booking system that allows users to view a list of movies, see the details of the first movie, and buy tickets if available.
+This is a simple movie ticket booking system that allows users to view a list of movies, see the details of each movie, and buy tickets if available.

 ## Description

 - Displays a list of movies fetched from a server.
-- Shows details of the first movie including title, poster, showtime, and available tickets.
+- Shows details of each movie, including title, poster, showtime, and available tickets.
 - Updates the ticket count when a ticket is bought (up to a maximum capacity).
 - Allows users to click on movie list items to view details of a specific movie.
 - Handles cases where there are no movies or when tickets are sold out.

-## Usage
-#  user
+# Usage

-All you need is:
-A laptop
+To use this application, you will need:

+- A computer or laptop.

-A phone(with stable internet)
+- A smartphone with a stable internet connection.

+## For Developers

-# To the Developer
+To set up the project locally, follow these steps:

 1. Clone the repository: `git clone <git@github.com:Ken104-web/movie-challenge.git>`
+2. Open `index.html` in your preferred text editor (e.g., VS Code) or run the following command in your Terminal: `json-server --watch ken.json`.
-2. Open `index.html` in a web browser.
+3. Open `index.html` in a web browser.
-3. The movie list and details will be displayed.
+4. The movie list and details will be displayed.
-4. Click on a movie in the list to view its details.
+5. Click on a movie in the list to view its details.
-5. Click on the "Buy Ticket" button to buy a ticket (if available).
+6. Click on the "Buy Ticket" button to buy a ticket (if available).

 ## API Server